-This year, we are pleased to be using the U.S. Securities and Exchange Commission rule that allows companies to furnish their proxy materials over the Internet.
+We are using the U.S. Securities and Exchange Commission rule that allows companies to furnish their proxy materials over the Internet.
 As a result, we are mailing to many of our stockholders a notice about the Internet availability of the proxy materials instead of a paper copy of the proxy materials.
 All stockholders receiving the notice will have the ability to access the proxy materials over the Internet and request to receive a paper copy of the proxy materials by mail.
-Instructions on how to access the proxy materials in printed form by mail or electronically on an ongoing basis.
+Instructions on how to access the proxy materials over the Internet or to request a paper copy may be found in the notice.
+In addition, the notice contains instructions on how you may request to access proxy materials in printed form by mail or electronically on an ongoing basis.
 Continuing to employ this distribution process will conserve natural resources and reduce the costs of printing and distributing our proxy materials.